-A. A student is habitually truant if the student: (1) Has completed grade 6 and has the equivalent of 10 full days of unexcused absences or 7 consecutive school days of unexcused absences during a school year; or (2) Is at least 7 years of age and has not completed grade 6 and has the equivalent of 7 full days of unexcused absences or 5 consecutive school days of unexcused absences during a school year.
+A. A student is habitually truant from the RSU #74 schools if the student: (1) Has completed grade 6 and has the equivalent of 10 full days of unexcused absences or 7 consecutive school days of unexcused absences during a school year; or (2) Is at least 6 years of age and has not completed grade 6 and has the equivalent of 7 full days of unexcused absences or 5 consecutive school days of unexcused absences during a school year.

 B. The following procedures are to be followed when a student is habitually truant:

-If a principal and the attendance coordinator determine that a student is habitually truant, the principal shall inform the superintendent.
-The superintendent or the superintendent's designee shall first try to correct the problem informally.
+If a Principal determines that a student is habitually truant, the Principal shall inform the Superintendent.
+The Superintendent or the Superintendent's designee shall first try to correct the problem informally.
 Informal attempts to correct the problem must include meeting with the student and the student's parents to identify possible causes of the habitual truancy and develop a plan to implement solutions to the problem.
-If an initial meeting does not resolve the problem, the superintendent or superintendent's designee shall implement interventions that best address the problem.
+If an initial meeting does not resolve the problem, the Superintendent or Superintendent's designee shall implement interventions that best address the problem.

 The interventions may include, but are not limited to:

 (1) Frequent communication between the teacher and the family;

 (4) Student counseling;